SharCodin/YouTube-Video-Archive/README.md

 - [Support on Patreon](https://www.patreon.com/codecrafterscorner)

 ## Updates
+ - Add SD1.5 Lora with Flux workflow.
+  - Link to video is here: https://youtu.be/03nGYqj4nOM
  - Added Flux Updated workflow by XLabs-AI
  - Flux.1 schnell img2img added.
   - Drag the output image to comfyui and test with the input image.